Thank you for visiting my site! I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.

 Now, I am a freelance writer and artist.
 I live with my fiance, Justin, our three dogs and our flock of chickens, in a little purple house in Gainesville, Fl.

 I continue to volunteer with dogs as often as I can.
-Read all about my experiences on my blog The local Alachua County Animal Services is a wonderful place to volunteer or foster.
+The local Alachua County Animal Services is a wonderful place to volunteer or foster.
 I highly recommend getting involved with them or one of the other rescues in your area.